jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 Intelligence.
-In that second post, they discuss their work in capturing and cracking the hashed passwords being sent over NLA connections to ascertain those supplied by threat actors, and release the associated source code.intelligence, and historic datathat can be used to hunt for the threat actor threat in historic data and improve detections for intrusions by this intrusion set.
-The APT group, known as Chimera, has been best known for abusing cloud services from Google and Microsoft to seek everything from intellectual property (IP) from victims in the semiconductor industry, through to data from the airline industry.was that by releasing these statistics, RIFT could help to highlight the risk to enterprises around outdated versions of Pulse Connect Secure, which are being actively exploited by state\-level threat actors.
-This message further amplifies the concerns shared in this joint advisory from CISA, the NSA, and the FBI from April 15th, which discussed CVE\-2019\-11510, in addition to subsequently\- disclosed vulnerabilities including CVE\-2021\-22893\.On January 23rd 2021, NCC Groups Research andIn April 2021, Michael Gough presented IncidentIntelligence Fusion Team (RIFT) published a blog post titled Analysing a Lazarus Shellcode Execution Method.
+In that second post, they discuss their work in capturing and cracking the hashed passwords being sent over NLA connections to ascertain those supplied by threat actors, and release the associated source code.
+In January 2021, Wouter Jansen published Abusing cloud services to fly under the radar, to provide the wider defensive infosec community with information, intelligence, and historic datathat can be used to hunt for the threat actor threat in historic data and improve detections for intrusions by this intrusion set.
+The APT group, known as Chimera, has been best known for abusing cloud services from Google and Microsoft to seek everything from intellectual property (IP) from victims in the semiconductor industry, through to data from the airline industry.
+On January 23rd 2021, NCC Groups Research and Intelligence Fusion Team (RIFT) published a blog post titled Analysing a Lazarus Shellcode Execution Method.
 This post begins with a discussion of techniques used by Lazarus Group used to execute shellcode from